-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Grand Coulee Dam School Disrict's financial statements.
-The Grand Coulee Dam School District uses the modified accrual basis of accounting.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the District financial statements.
+The District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.